 Don’t forget, too, that there might be other requirements involved if you are dissolving your S-Corp or C-Corp.
 A whole host of laws accompany winding down any business, and you need to understand what they are in your state.
 And don’t forget that business bankruptcy is another matter as well.

 Other Things to Consider When You Dissolve Your Home Business

 Once you understand the state requirements associated with dissolving your home business, you need to think of other things that go along with closing down your operations.
 Some of the things to keep in mind as you move forward include:

-- Determine new business organization: If you're planning on starting a new home business, you'll need to decide what business organization you'll need.
-After a conversation with the fabulous Kelly Phillips Erb, I've almost decided that a single member LLC is the way to go for me.
-I know a lot of other solopreneurs like the S-Corp, but due to my rather limited ambitions, I don't see it working for me.
+If you’re planning on starting a new home business, you’ll need to decide what business organization you’ll need.
+After a conversation with the fabulous Kelly Phillips Erb, I’ve almost decided that a single-member LLC is the way to go for me, at least for now.
+I know a lot of other solopreneurs like the S Corp, but due to my rather limited ambitions, I don’t see it working for me.

-- New EIN: You need to let the IRS know what is happening.
-You'll need to?close your business account with the IRS and then apply for a new EIN.
+You need to let the IRS know what is happening.
+You’ll need to close your business account with the IRS and then apply for a new EIN.

-- Notify clients of changes: You'll need to notify your clients and others of changes.
-There's a lot of paperwork associated with your business.
-You'll have a new EIN, and probably a new address.
-All of that needs to be communicated to clients, vendors and others with whom you do business.
+You’ll need to notify your clients and others of changes.
+There’s a lot of paperwork associated with your business.
+You’ll have a new EIN, and probably a new address.
+All of that needs to be communicated to clients, vendors, and others with whom you do business.